 The MSI Super Gaming X version has the same base clock at 1530MHz but when boosted the MSI version clocks 30MHz more than the original 1650 Super from NVIDIA.

 The processor has a 4GB GDDR6 VRAM that clocks around 12Gbps.
 The GPU can easily run games at 1080p and is a suitable match for our CPU without any bottlenecks.

 This is easily one of the best entry to mid-level GPUs out there but the 4GB VRAM might be a limiting factor when more demanding games are released in the future.
 If you can afford the few extra bucks, consider the GTX 1660 Super which might do you good in the long run.

-2020 is the year to bid au revoir to DDR4 type memory.
-The DDR5 has been in talks for a while and will finally be released in 2020.
+It’s time to bid au revoir to DDR4 type memory.
+The DDR5 has been in talks for a while and was finally released in 2020.